-Mathematical skills and practice consistent with Common Core High School standards
+Mathematical skills and practice consistent with Common Core High School standards.

-HIT192 - Professional Practice Experience and Registered Health Information Technician Exam Prep (LEC - Lecture) Description
+HIT192 - Professional Practice Experience and Registered Health Information Technician Exam Prep (LEC - Lecture)

 This course aids the student in making the transition from student to employee by practicing and testing professional competencies needed for employment in the Health Information Management (HIM) career field.
 The activities will represent the application of all health information technology (HIT) coursework.
 The student will also be placed in a HIM facility for the purpose of assimilating theory with practice for the Professional Practice Experience (PPE) portion.
 The student will also experience the structure and format of the American Health Information Management Association (AHIMA) Registered Health Information Technician (RHIT) credential exam.
 By completing practice exams the student will acquire testing skills and knowledge to be prepared to take the RHIT credential exam.
 Student is required to register and attempt the AHIMA RHIT credential exam as a requirement of this course.
-(Replacing BUSN 192V in program)

-HIT 176 with a grade of C or better or concurrently enrolled in HIT 176 AND HIT 208 with a grade of C or better or concurrently enrolled in HIT 208 AND HIT 209 with a grade of C or better or concurrently enrolled in HIT 209 AND BUS 101 with a grade of C or better AND HIT 108 with a grade of C or better AND HIT 109 with a grade of C or better AND HIT 115 with a grade of C or better AND HIT 102 with a grade of C or better OR equivalent OR instructor approval.
+HIT 176 with a grade of C or better or concurrently enrolled in HIT 176 AND HIT 208 with a grade of C or better or concurrently enrolled in HIT 208 AND HIT 209 with a grade of C or better or concurrently enrolled in HIT 209 AND HIT 115 with a grade of C or better AND 3 Credits: in BUS 101 OR 3 credit in ICS 101 OR equivalent OR instructor approval.